 SS Vasan was a true showman in every sense and a true believer in the spectacle of cinema.
 Vasan believed that films were meant to entertain and were meant to be catered to the ordinary man.
-Colossal production values, huge sets, mammoth dances, thousands of extras were his hallmark.
+Colossal production values, huge sets, mammoth dances, thousands of extras, unusual ‘items’ were hallmarks of his films.

 Born Thiruthuraipoondi Subramanya Srinivasan Iyer on March 10th, 1903, he hailed from Thiruthuraipoondi in Tamil Nadu, South India.
-He came to Madras (now Chennai) to study and then started an Advertising Agency.
-With the revenue he earned, he bought a small printing press and launched Ananda Vikatan, a popular weekly in Tamil Nadu even today.
+Following the death of his father when he was very young, his mother, a Sanskrit scholar, relocated from Narimanam village back to the place of his birth.
+To fulfil her ambitions for him, he came to Madras (now Chennai) to study at Pachaiyappa’s College.
+However, he discontinued his studies before graduation and then started an Advertising Agency, one of the first to be started by an Indian.
+With the revenue he earned, he bought a small printing press and launched Ananda Vikatan, a popular weekly in Tamil Nadu that continues to be printed even even today.

 Vasan got involved with films when his serialized novel, Sathi Leelavathi, was made into a film in 1936.
-Sathi Leelavathi was the first film of not just Vasan but also other legends of Tamil cinema like American born director Ellis R Dungan, the hero MK Radha, TS Balaiah, and of course, the great MGR!
+Sathi Leelavathi was the first film of not just Vasan but also other legends of Tamil cinema like the American born director, Ellis R Dungan, the hero, MK Radha, character actor, TS Balaiah, and of course, the great MGR!
 The film ran into legal issues when another film, Pathi Bhakthi, released the same year also had the same story.
-Ultimately, it was found that both films looking at the hero being tempted into the world of vices were based on Mrs Henry Wood’s story Danesbury House.
+Ultimately, it was found that both films looking at the hero being tempted into the world of vices were based on Mrs Henry Wood’s story Danesbury House!

-However, Vasan was really preparing his big post-Independence break.
-He entered the Hindi market with Chandralekha (1948) – also made in Tamil – a lavish costume drama.
-The bi-lingual film marked Vasan’s directorial debut and and was one of the most expensive films of its time.
-The film looked at two warring brothers, one good and one evil, who fight over their kingdom as well as the love of the heroine.
-Apart from its huge mounting, some breathtaking circus sequences, and dazzling fights, its spectacular climactic drum dance is remembered even today.
-603 prints of Chandralekha were made at the time and the film was even released in the United States as Chandra with English subtitles.
+However, Vasan’s big break was when he entered the Hindi market with Chandralekha (1948), also made in Tamil as Chandraleka.
+The bilingual film, a lavish costume drama, marked Vasan’s directorial debut and and was one of the most expensive films of its time.
+The film looked at two warring brothers, one good (MK Radha) and one evil (Ranjan), who fight over their kingdom as well as the love of the heroine, Chandra (TR Rajakumari).
+Apart from its huge mounting, some breathtaking circus sequences (added midway into the film’s making), and dazzling sword fights, its spectacular pre-climactic drum dance is remembered even today.
+603 prints of Chandralekha were made at the time and was even released in the United States as Chandra with English subtitles.
+The film, its two versions costing over 30 lakhs in those days with an incredible amount of over 12 lakhs thrown in for its publicity, smashed box-office records earning a total gross figure of 1.55 crores!
 Vasan had truly arrived and how!

-Of all his films, Mr Sampat is arguably Vasan’s best work.
+Of all his films, Mr Sampat is arguably Vasan’s best work qualitatively.
 The film is based on RK Narayan’s book Mr Sampat: The Printer of Malgudi, which came out in 1949.
-Vasan turned it into a broad burlesque film and used it successfully to lampoon politicians, ex princes, journalists, filmstars, religious zealots and bogus philanthropists.
-To his credit, Vasan handles the satirical elements of the film extremely well making the film delightfully irrelevant and thoroughly amusing.
+Vasan turned it into a broad burlesque film and used it successfully to lampoon politicians, ex-princes, journalists, film stars, religious zealots and bogus philanthropists.
+To his credit, Vasan handles the satirical elements of the film extremely well, making the film delightfully irrelevant and thoroughly amusing.
 The film also saw a delightful performance by Motilal as the fast talking conman.

 In 1958, expanding his business, Vasan established Gemini Colour Laboratories and believed in establishing the Film Trade on professional lines.
-As a filmmaker, post 1960, his films were largely family melodramas (Gharana (1961), Grahasti (1963), Aurat (1967) and Teen Bahuraniyan (1968)) though his last film, Shatranj (1969), starring Rajendra Kumar and Waheeda Rehman was primarily an escapist entertainer.
+As a filmmaker, post 1960, his films were largely family melodramas (Gharana (1961), Grahasti (1963), Aurat (1967) and Teen Bahuraniyan (1968)) though his last film, Shatranj (1969), starring Rajendra Kumar and Waheeda Rehman was primarily, closer to his older films, an escapist entertainer.

 Vasan was the President of the Film Federation of India for two terms and was even nominated to the Rajya Sabha.
 He was the given the Padma Bhusan by the Government of India in 1969, the year of his death – he passed away on August 26th, 1969.
 Gemini Pictures declined in the 1970s although it remained successful as a studio and in the equipment rental business.